ocapn/ocapn/draft-specifications/Locators.md

 ## URI Serialization

-The URI format follows a similar format to the peer URI format, except with a "/s/" suffix to denoate that it's a sturdyref, followed by the swiss number value.
+The URI format follows a similar format to the peer URI format, except with a "/s/" suffix to denote that it's a sturdyref, followed by the swiss number value.
 Any hints are placed at the end of the URI.

 The URI format is as follows: